OpenFreeEnergy/openfreeenergy.github.io/_posts/2024-02-28-kartograf.md

 )
 ```
 A variety of settings can be set here:
-* **atom_max_distance : float** - geometric criteria for two atoms, how
+* **atom_max_distance : float** - geometric criteria for two to be mapped atoms, how
 far their distance can be maximal (in Angstrom).
 Default 0.95
 * **map_hydrogens_on_hydrogens_only : bool** -
             map hydrogens only on hydrogens.
-Default False
 * **map_exact_ring_matches_only : bool** - if true, only rings
-  with matching ringsize and same bond-orders
-            will be mapped.
-Additionally no ring-breaking is permitted. default
+  with matching ringsize and same bond-orders will be mapped.
+Additionally no ring-breaking is permitted.
-            False
 * **additional_mapping_filter_functions : Iterable[Callable[[Chem.Mol,
         Chem.Mol, Dict[int, int]], Dict[int, int]]]** - with this optional parameter you can further filter the distance
             based mappings with your own custom filters, provided as iterables.
             as default we suggest to avoid ring size/breaking changes and only
             allow whole rings to be mapped.
-This option will be explained in
-  more detail further down.
+This option will be explained in more detail further down.

 Let’s map the molecules with: